Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

     **Troubleshooting:** If the `NBP file...` output never appears, or something else goes wrong, go back to the steps for modifying XNAME.json file \(see step [6](#step6)\) and make sure these instructions were completed correctly.

-4. Confirm vlan004 is up with the correct IP address.
+4. Confirm vlan004 is up with the correct IP address on the rebuilt ncn.

     The following examples assume the NCN/hostname is `ncn-w005`.